2.Compatibility

 Consoles

 PS4/Xbox One have not been tested since I have no access to development hardware, though compatibility has been verified by users.
-Should you run into any issues, please get in touch, as I’d be happy to investigate.
+Consoles typically use the DirectX/Vulkan graphics API, which has been tested on PC.

 Nintendo Switch is considered a mobile platform, see below.